ProactiveMobile: A Comprehensive Benchmark for Boosting Proactive Intelligence on Mobile Devices: Experiments

 \subsection{Generalization to Out-of-Distribution Scenarios}

-To assess generalization, we evaluated all models on an out-of-distribution (OOD) test set comprising 64 instances from two scenarios—Logistics Delivery and Smart Home—that were entirely absent from the training data.
-The results in Table \ref{tab:ood_result} reveal a telling dichotomy.
-On one hand, o1 emerges as the top performer with an 18.75\% SR, likely leveraging its vast pre-training to handle novel concepts.
-On the other hand, our fine-tuned Qwen2.5-VL-7B-Instruct + Proactive model secures a strong second place at 15.63\% SR, significantly outperforming other powerful generalists like Gemini-2.5-Pro (12.50\%), GPT-5 (10.29\%), and GPT-4o (3.13\%).
+To assess generalization, we evaluate all models on an out-of-distribution (OOD) test set comprising 64 instances from two scenarios—Logistics Delivery and Smart Home—that are entirely absent from the training data.
+The results in Table \ref{tab:ood_result} reveal a clear performance gap.
+Our fine-tuned Qwen2.5-VL-7B-Instruct + Proactive model achieves the best performance with 20.31\% SR, significantly outperforming other powerful generalists like o1 (15.63\%), GPT-5 (14.55\%), Gemini-2.5-Pro (9.38\%), and GPT-4o (5.26\%).
 This demonstrates that while immense scale offers one path to generalization, our fine-tuning approach effectively imparts a more robust and transferable understanding of proactive logic.
 It validates that the skills learned on ProactiveMobile are not mere pattern matching, but represent a promising step toward truly generalizable proactive intelligence.